rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 Through a nigh omniscient understanding of the needs of The Cash Cat, your product team has painstakingly produced a sublime list of :sparkles:User Stories:sparkles:, seemingly from thin air.
-Trusting the wisdom of the Ancients, the development team has chosen to ride the Rails of Ruby forward into user-acquisition glory.
+Trusting the Wisdom of the Ancients, the development team has chosen to ride the Rails of Ruby forward into user-acquisition glory.
 How can we ensure that their vision of the app is executed flawlessly?
-Well, we can't, and if you do come up with a way to write literally bug-free code, please promptly write an AI and cash your check before SkyNet becomes sentient.
-We will, however, set up tools and a workflow for building the app using behavior-driven development: Rails, RSpec, Capybara, FactoryGirl, and Guard, to be precise.

 READMORE

+> # :tada:Skynet:tada:

+JK.

+What we will do is set up tools (_Rails, RSpec, Capybara, FactoryGirl, and Guard, to be precise_) and a workflow for building our app using behavior-driven development.
+This isn't a guarantee per se that we will deliver literally _flawless_ code, any more than flossing is a guarantee that we'll never get cavities. **HOWEVER** structuring our app in this way does give us much better odds of producing robust, low-defect code that delivers on the requirements we set out to build.

-#### _Before we go any further:_
+##### _Before we go any further:_

-_If you are the kind of person who hates to read, you can jump straight over to the demo repo for this blog post and download everything there, even though it will make me cry.
+_If you are the kind of person who hates to read, you can jump straight over to the [demo repo](https://github.com/BlakeTidwell/cash_cats) for this blog post and download everything there, even though it will make me cry.
 But we both know you're not that kind of person, right? :cry:_

 ## So What Are We Building, Exactly?